Create user configuration file at ~/.config/dbx-python-cli/config.toml

 Configuration:

 Repository groups are defined in ~/.config/dbx-python-cli/config.toml.
-The default base directory for cloning is ~/Developer/dbx-repos, which can be customized.
+The default base directory is ~/Developer/mongodb; repositories are cloned into subdirectories named after their group (e.g. ~/Developer/mongodb/pymongo/).

 [repo]